 Craig helps clients confidently express their political voice by ensuring that their political conduct complies with the law.
 He advises corporations on how to form entities that will be politically active, either directly or indirectly, and helps craft company policies on political activity and lobbying practices.
-He represents clients before the Board of Elections in regulatory proceedings and confidential investigations.
+He represents clients before the Board of Elections and the Ethics Commission in regulatory proceedings and confidential investigations.
 He also assists local and state governments in ensuring compliance with federal and state elections law, including the Voting Rights Act and other constitutional requirements.

 Craig not only assists clients with political activity, but also helps them navigate other free speech and First Amendment issues within the public sphere.